 1 July 2017 31 December 2017 Google AADM: Auditing Automated Decision-making Automated decision-making systems are increasingly used to make assessments or predictions about people.
 Admittedly, this new trend could lead to less biased and more accurate decisions.
 After all, [...]

-1 September 2017 1 September 2020 Dr Thomas C King Google ESIAI: Ethical and Social Implications of AI This project will investigate the Artificial Intelligence's (AI) realistic ethical risks and social harms.
-AI is out-performing us to an increasing [...]
+1 September 2017 1 September 2020 Prof. Luciano Floridi Google Engineering and Physical Sciences Research Council (EPSRC) Governing artificial intelligence: ethical, legal and technical opportunities and challenges ESIAI: Ethical and Social Implications of AI This project will investigate the Artificial Intelligence's (AI) [...]

 Dr. Thomas C. King is a postdoctoral researcher in Ethics of Artificial Intelligence.